-S3.Noncoding annotations
+S3.
+Noncoding annotations

 We collected the full list of noncoding annotations to the best of our knowledge and customized it suitable for burden analysis.
 This list includes promoter regions, transcription start sites (TSS), translated regions (UTR), transcription factor binding sites (TFBS), enhancers, ultra-conserved, and ultra-sensitive sites.
-Promoters and TSS sites were defined as the 2500 and 100 nucleotides (nt) before the transcripts annotated by GENCODE v16.
+Promoters and TSS sites of known protein coding genes were defined as the 2500 and 100 nucleotides (nt) before the transcripts annotated by GENCODE v19.
 We also collected all the TFBS and enhancers from all tissues that are uniformly processed through the ENCODE pipeline.
 In addition, the ultra-conserved and ultra-sensitive sites were defined as those under positive selection during transcription regulations in our previous method FunSeq [7].